ZillaGaming/Poker/README.md

 # Microsoft Excel

-* Bluffing and Bluff Catching Model = Used to calclualte combinatorics required for GTO bluffing and bluff catching frequencies and also the EV based on bet size and equity.
+* Bluffing and Bluff Catching Model = Used to calclualte combinatorics required for GTO bluffing and bluff catching frequencies for rivers and also the EV based on bet size and equity.